All about Carers Payment for aged care

 For advice and assistance at any stage of your aged care journey, Aged Care Decisions can help.

-You may be eligible for the Carers Payment if you provide constant care to someone who is frail aged or is living with an illness or a disability.
+To access this payment you must be providing constant care to someone who is frail aged or is living with an illness or a disability.

 • Need constant care in the home.